 Businesses are not taking fast or significant enough action to meet the climate challenge.
 In most cases the solutions are known and, in most cases, they are affordable.

 But many boards lack the understanding, skills or leadership necessary to transition and transform at the pace needed to address the challenge.
-Non-executive or independent directors (NEDs) are essential to the effective running of companies and the Centre provides concise and targeted information, data and tools to build climate competence as a content partner to the Climate Governance initiative and Chapter Zero.
+Non-executive or independent directors (NEDs) are essential to the effective running of companies.
+The Centre has produced concise and targeted information, data and tools to build climate competence as a content partner to the Climate Governance initiative and Chapter Zero.

 Related content